makersacademy/airport_challenge/README.md

 LHR.planes_on_ground
 ```

-This instruction will return an array containing the tail numbers of all the planes currently on ground at the airport
+This instruction will return an array containing the all the planes currently on ground at the airport

 ## Landing a Plane